alzheimeer/holbertonschool-csharp/0x06-csharp-classes/README.md

 *   How to document C# code with XML comments
 *   What is object-oriented programming?
 *   What is a namespace
+- RTA: In C # Namespaces are made up of a set of related objects like classes, delegates, structures, interfaces
 *   What is a class
+- RTA: CLASSES are the symbolic representation of OBJECTS.
+CLASSES describe fields, properties, methods and events.
 *   What are objects and instances
+- RTA: Creating an OBJECT from a class is what is called INSTANCE.

 *   What is the difference between a class and an object or instance
 *   What is a field
 *   What is a constructor